Rome Food Guide 2026: 15+ Must-Try Dishes & Where to Eat Them

-Rome’s culinary scene is a delightful fusion of tradition and innovation, reflective of the city’s rich history and vibrant cutlure.
+Rome’s culinary scene is a delightful fusion of tradition and innovation, reflective of the city’s rich history and vibrant culture.
 Rome is renowned for its iconic four pastas Carbonara, Cacio e Pepe, L’amatriciana, and Gricia.

 Pasta alla Gricia